 This way, each employee in the organization, be it the baby boomer generation or generation z, will be able to upgrade their technological skills from time to time.

 When it comes to the perks and benefits provided by any organization, every employee loves them.
 The multigenerational workforce that you manage does not thrive on monetary compensation alone.
 Along with money, extra benefits are necessary.
 This helps their morale and motivation levels.

 It would help if you did not categorize perks based on their generation.
 It should be equal and enjoyed by everyone.
 Find benefit plans that are not biased with the age factor and are beneficial for each individual.
 This will not only help you retain your older employees, but it will also appeal to the younger generation.
 You can provide them a flexible gifting module where they can choose rewards according to their needs.

 6. Equal feedback

 Everyone in the corporate world has this assumption that only the millennials or Gen Z thrive for feedback.
 However, that should not be the case.
 Everyone deserves proper input regarding their work and how they can improve it in the long run.

-Be specific, regular, and provide constructive feedback aiming solely on the improvement of every employee.
+Be specific, regular, and provide constructive feedback aiming solely at the improvement of every employee.
 This will significantly increase engagement levels and improve their overall performance.

 Over to you!

 These are just a few ideas from where you can start and build a positive network with your multigenerational workforce.
-You can get creative and find ways to manage them well that is going to benefit them and you as well in the long run.
+You can get creative and find ways to manage them well that will benefit them and you in the long run.